Amazon Advertising Reports: How to Analyze & Utilize Them

 For example, a customer might click on your ad in SERPs and then visit your store page to purchase some other product.
 In this case, sales from the product purchased from the store page are still going to be attributed to the last clicked ad.

-The ‘Purchased Product Report’ provide performance details of non-advertised ASINs that a shopper purchased after clicking your ad.
-You can use this report to gain insights into what shoppers are actually buying after clicking on your ad.
+The ‘Purchased Product Report’ provides performance details of non-advertised ASINs that a shopper purchased after clicking on your ad.
+You can use this report to gain insights into what shoppers are buying after clicking on your ad.

 8. Performance Over Time Report

-This report just gives you the overall spend and performance of all sponsored products campaigns combined for a selected date range.
+This report just gives you the overall ad spend and performance of all sponsored product campaigns combined for a selected date range.

 9. Search Term Impression Share Report